 This is, without a doubt, one of the most special places to do some shopping in Porto.

-As the name implies, burel (100% wool material) is transformed into unique, urban pieces, handmade by its seamstresses.
+Burel (100% wool from sheep from the Serra da Estrela’s mountains) is transformed into unique, urban pieces, handmade by its seamstresses.
 The end result combines the dedication of those who work this ancient knowledge with a unique and innovative design.
+It is a must-have for anyone who likes elegant, good quality fashion items.

 Fantasy Boutique